infor-design/enterprise-wc/src/components/ids-data-grid/README.md

 ## Keyboard Guidelines

 - <kbd>Tab</kbd>The initial tab enters the grid with focus on the first cell of the first row, often a header.
 A second tab moves out of the grid to the next tab stop on the page.
 Once focus is established in the grid, a TAB into or a Shift Tab into the grid will return to the cell which last had focus.
+If in edit mode will finish editing and start editing the next cell.
+- <kbd>Shift + Tab</kbd> Moves the reverse of tab.
+If in edit mode will finish editing and start editing the previous cell.
 - <kbd>Left</kbd> and <kbd>Right</kbd> Move focus to the adjacent column's cell.
 There is no wrap at the end or beginning of columns.
 - <kbd>Up</kbd> and <kbd>Down</kbd> Move focus to the adjacent row's cell.
 There is no wrap at the first or last row.
 - <kbd>Home</kbd> moves focus to the first cell of the current row
 - <kbd>End</kbd> moves focus to the last cell of the current row
 - <kbd>Page Up</kbd> moves focus to the first cell in the current column
 - <kbd>Page Down</kbd> moves focus to the last cell in the current column
-- <kbd>Enter</kbd> toggles edit mode on the cell if it is editable.
-There is also an "auto edit detection".
-If the user starts typing then edit mode will happen automatically without enter.
 - <kbd>Space</kbd> Toggles selection the activate row.
 If suppressRowDeselection is set it will be ignored on deselect.
 If the cell contains an expandable element then the row will toggle the expanded state.
+If the cell contains a checkbox editor, will toggle the checkbox state.
 - <kbd>F2</kbd> toggles actionable mode.
 Pressing the <kbd>Tab</kbd> key while in actionable mode moves focus to the next actionable cell.
 While in actionable mode you can do things like type + enter.
 This will move you down a row when you hit enter.
 If the cell has a control that uses down arrow (like the drop downs or lookups that are editable).
 Then the user needs to hit enter to enable the edit mode on that cell.
 - <kbd>Triple Click</kbd> Not a keyboard shortcut, but if you have text in a cell that is overflowed a triple click will select all the text even the part that is invisible.
 - <kbd>Ctrl+A (PC) / Cmd+A (Mac)</kbd> If the grid is mixed or multi select this will select all rows.
+- <kbd>Ctrl+A (PC) / Cmd+A (Mac)</kbd> If the grid is mixed or multi select this will select all rows.
+- <kbd>Enter</kbd> Activates edit mode on the cell if it is editable.
+There is also an "auto edit detection".
+If the user starts typing then edit mode will happen automatically without enter.
+If in edit mode already <kbd>Enter</kbd> will finish edit mode.
+If `editNextOnEnterPress` is enabled then editing will start on the same column in next row.
+- <kbd>Shift + Enter</kbd> Same as enter but if `editNextOnEnterPress` is enabled then editing will start on the same column in previous row.
+- <kbd>F2</kbd> Finish editing same as Enter.
+But if `editNextOnEnterPress` is enabled, will stay in same cell. `cancelEditMode` will fire.
+- <kbd>CMD/CTRL + Enter</kbd> Finish editing same as Enter.
+- <kbd>ESC</kbd> Revert to the previous valye and cancel editing. `cancelEditMode` will fire.

 ## Responsive Guidelines